Non-Markovian dynamics of interacting qubit pair coupled to two independent bosonic baths: Introduction

 \section{Introduction}

-The implementation of more and more efficient nanodevices exploitable in applicative contexts like, quantum computers, often requires a highly challenging miniaturizing process aimed at packing a huge number of point-like basic elements, whose dynamics mimics indeed that of a qubit.
+The implementation of more and more efficient nanodevices exploitable in applicative contexts like quantum computers, often requires a highly challenging miniaturization process aimed at packing a huge number of point-like basic elements, whose dynamics mimics indeed that of a qubit.
 Stimulated by such a requirement, over the last few years theoretical schemes have been investigated in the language of spin $\frac{1}{2}$ models \cite{amico}.
-Besides the simple dynamical behaviour of each elementary constituent these Hamiltonian models do indeed capture basic ingredients of several physical situations.
+Apart from the simple dynamical behaviour of each elementary constituent these Hamiltonian models do indeed capture basic ingredients of several physical situations.
 In addition, spin models allow for the description of the effective interactions in a variety of different physical contexts ranging from high energy to nuclear physics \cite{polyakov,belitsky}.
 In condensed matter physics they capture several aspects of high-temperature superconductors, quantum Hall systems, and heavy fermions \cite{Prokofev,Privman,Kane}.
-We point out that Hamiltonians for interacting spins can be realized artificially in Josephson junctions arrays \cite{fazio} or with neutral atoms loaded in optical lattices \cite{duan,jané,porras} or still with electrons in quantum dots \cite{Schliemann}.
+We point out that Hamiltonians for interacting spins can be realized artificially in Josephson junctions arrays \cite{fazio} or with neutral atoms loaded in optical lattices \cite{duan,jané,porras} or else with electrons in quantum dots \cite{Schliemann}.

-In this context, a subject deserving a remarkable interest is the entanglement dynamics.
-In view of possible applications it is important to understand the extent at which quantum coherences may be protected against the unavoidable degradation of the purity of the state in particular when in presence of many-body interactions.
+In this context, a subject deserving a particular interest is the entanglement dynamics.
+In view of possible applications it is important to understand the extent at which quantum coherences may be protected against the unavoidable degradation of the purity of the state, in particular in the presence of many-body interactions.